 After having four babies, I’ve had more than my fair share of weight to lose.
 I’ve never had one of those glamorous pregnancies where I looked like a supermodel that had shoved a beach ball up her jumper.
 Oh no. Every single time, I’ve gained upteen zillion pounds too many and looked like a landed whale.

 In spite of this, I am pleased to report that after each pregnancy, the weight came off steadily and I was back in my size 10s.
 Not straight away you’ll understand, I’ve never been one of these “back in the jeans within days” like you see in the magazines, kind of girls.
-Never the less, the weight came off and stayed off, at least until until the 2 lines appeared on the stick again.
+Never the less, the weight came off and stayed off, at least until the 2 lines appeared on the stick again.

 So now baby number 4 is definitely our last baby.
-While I am far from the skinniest person you’ll meet, By the time was Zara is 6 months old and I was back in my 10s.
+While I am far from the skinniest person you’ll meet, by the time was Zara was 6 months old and I was back in my size 10s.
 While I could probably get over critical about this or that part of my body, overall I am comfortable in my own skin.

 So over the years I have tried and tested a number of different methods to get the weight off and keep it off.
 Between experimenting with all of the different diets and my training as a fitness instructor, I think that I’ve hit upon the magic formula and I’m going to share it with you.